Materials and Equipment

 The braille book collection includes adult and children's books.
 A special children's collection of books combines print and braille so that blind and sighted readers may share their reading enjoyment.

-Braille books are available as ebraille from the BARD website as text files that can be read on a supported device.
-Supported devices include notetakers with braille displays, notetakers that can speak braille files, a computer with a braille display or a newer version of an adaptive scanning software and other braille reading devices.
+Braille books are available as ebraille from the BARD Mobile app (available at BARD for Apple iOS, BARD for Android, and BARD for Amazon Kindle) or the BARD website as text files that can be read on a supported device.
+Supported devices include the NLS Braille eReader, which is provided free of charge to registered users, notetakers with braille displays, notetakers that can speak braille files, a computer with a braille display or a newer version of an adaptive scanning software and other braille reading devices.
 To learn more about obtaining assistive technology, visit Assistive Technology Resources.

 Braille-on-Demand